Fliplet/fliplet-cli/docs/API/helpers/quickstart.md

 ```

 Here's an explanation of what the above helper declares:
-- a template string for the helper, which would print some HTML with two dynamic properties such as `attr.title`
+- a template string for the helper, which would print some HTML with two dynamic properties such as `fields.title`
 - a configuration UI to set up the value for the two dynamic properties

 ## 2. Drop the helper into your screen